admnberse-app/berse-backend/docs/api-v2/USER_API.md

 ## Social Connections

 The connection system allows users to build trusted relationships with detailed context about their connections.
+The system supports sending connection requests, accepting/rejecting requests, and managing existing connections.

 ### Get Connections
 Get user's connections with optional status filter.